Comparing Health Insurance Plans

 Perhaps you're starting a new job or trying to integrate employee benefits with your new spouse.
 Or maybe you're shopping for individual health insurance coverage.
 One of the challenges when comparing health plans is that many different types of plans are available, including indemnity plans, health maintenance organizations (HMOs), preferred provider organizations (PPOs), and point of service (POS) plans.
 If you are offered the chance to choose among different types of plans, you'll first have to decide which type best suits your needs.
 Then, you can begin comparing and evaluating policies.

 The premium may be the first thing you look at when trying to choose a health plan.
 Individual coverage can be expensive because the insurer takes on more risk by covering just one person.
 However, if an individual policy is your only option, you should compare the premiums charged by several different insurers.
-Even though companies all use certain information to price a policy (e.g., your age and health), premiums may still vary widely among companies.
+Even though all plans now use your age to price a policy, premiums may still vary widely among companies.
 You can eliminate policies that cost more than you can afford.
 Also, try to get some idea of how much premiums will increase as you age and as the cost of medical care rises.

 You should also look at cost when you're comparing group health plans.
 Even if two plans provide similar coverage, the group premiums may differ.
 That's because the premium in each case is based on facts about that particular group (e.g., average age).
 In addition, keep in mind that the employer or other group often pays all or part of the group premium.
 The less premium you have to pay, the more attractive the plan.
 Finally, find out how much it will cost to cover your family members under the plan.